UKNorthernlad/todoManualTerraformBuildAks/README.md

 ## Fix up permissions

-9. Grant AKS Node pool managed identity "Key Vault Administrator" rights on the Key Vault
+9. Grant the *aks1-agentpool* managed identity "Key Vault Administrator" rights on the Key Vault
 ```
 No command yet - make the change manually via the portal.
+TODO: Update the Terraform templates to do this automatically.
 ```

 ## Apply AKS manifests